top of page

 Takeaway

-Endovenous laser ablation is a modern, effective, and safe approach for treating varicose veins, offering excellent outcomes and a quick return to normal life.
-It generally outperforms traditional surgery and compares favourably with other minimally invasive options.
+Endovenous laser ablation is a modern, effective, and safe approach for treating varicose veins.
+It offers excellent outcomes and a quick return to normal life.
+Generally, it outperforms traditional surgery and compares favorably with other minimally invasive options.

 Comments